 The challenge could be whether the coin can grow in value outside of the busiest periods.
 As well as whether every decentralised exchange can be successful, or whether the likes of Uniswap, Mdex, and PancakeSwap itself can all rise together.
 Check in with how the market is doing using the links below:

-Is PancakeSwap (CAKE) a good buy in October 2021?
+Is PancakeSwap (CAKE) a good buy opportunity at the current price?